 Frank Mazza Pavilion - 2012

 Here is a photo taken in April of 2012 showing the newly constructed Frank H. Mazza Pavilion on Brookline Boulevard.
-The apartment building, owned and operated by HUD, had recently re-opened after a six-year closing to address problems with the building infrastructure.
-The modern complex is now home to several income-eligible seniors and is a stunning addition to the Brookline Boulevard commercial district.
+The apartment building, owned and operated by HUD, had recently re-opened after a three and one-half year closing to address problems with the building's infrastructure.
+The modern complex is now home to several income-eligible seniors and is a stunning addition to the Brookline Boulevard Commercial District.

 The building is the second version of Mazza Pavilion.
-The original housing complex, built in 1981 and opened in 1982, operated for twenty-three years.
-In 2005, the building was closed and condemned due to faulty building construction, which contributed to a mold problem that was so bad that it became a hazard to the tenants.
+The original housing complex, built in 1981 and opened in 1982, operated for twenty-six years.
+In September of 2008, the building was closed and condemned due to faulty building construction which contributed to a mold problem that was so bad that it became a serious health hazard to the tenants.

 <Brookline Boulevard> <> <Brookline History>